becarpenter/book6/2. IPv6 Basic Technology/Source and Destination Address Selection.md

 This is the IPv6 conversion of IPv4 address space.
 Because this block of addresses has a higher preference value than ULA addressing, it will be preferred by default by the operating system and application due to its preference value.

 [draft-ietf-v6ops-ula](https://datatracker.ietf.org/doc/draft-ietf-v6ops-ula/) described in detail many of the considerations for use of ULA, specifically in a dual stacked environment.
-It should be noted that in an IPv6-only environment, the address selection process is generally problem free, leveraging the above process of
+It should be noted that in an IPv6-only environment, the address selection process is generally problem free, leveraging the above process.

 ### Labels

 Not to be confused with flow labels, address labels are a powerful and often overlooked tool in the selection process.
 Address labels allow for prefix or address pairings thus forcing traffic pairs to act in consistent or desirable ways that may differ from default for technical, security, or policy reasons.
-Taking a basic linux system and creating an address pair with matching labels will cause the system to act on the labels and generate traffic between the SA/DA pairs as determined by the operator.
+Taking a basic Linux system and creating an address pair with matching labels will cause the system to act on the labels and generate traffic between the SA/DA pairs as determined by the operator.

-Using a vanilla linux system the following changes can be made using the ip command ```{ip addrlabel add prefix <PREFIX> label <LABEL>}``` easily creating a working SA/DA pair
+Using a vanilla linux system the following changes can be made using the ip command ```{ip addrlabel add prefix <PREFIX> label <LABEL>}``` easily creating a working SA/DA pair.

 For example: